 Objectives and learning outcomes of the course

-At the end of the course, students will be able to demonstrate:
+At the end of the module, students will be able to demonstrate:

 - a knowledge of the evolution of the industrial trajectories of developing countries

 - an awareness of the impact of different industrial strategies and practices

 - a knowledge of the consequences of different industrial strategies for development